 EPIcenter is a dynamic place where visionary entrepreneurs, technologists and communities come together to create a brighter energy future.

 Leaders from around the world will come here to research, generate and promote new ideas surrounding new energy, and to engage citizens of all ages in discussions about energy transformation.
-EPIcenter is San Antonio’s gift to the clean energy industry worldwide, as it is a local hub with global implications for the new energy economy.
+EPIcenter is San Antonio’s gift to the new energy industry worldwide, as it is a local hub with global implications for the new energy economy.

 Located just two miles from downtown San Antonio in the former Mission Road Power Plant, EPIcenter will be a nucleus of activity and a catalyst for future development on the banks of the San Antonio River.
 The location and century-old structure lends itself to adaptive reuse and exemplifies the rich history of energy generation in San Antonio.